 See 1.1.1 Taxes/Duties Payable upon Execution of the Sales Agreement.

-It is assumed that, if legal title to the aircraft were to remain with the same entity there would be no intention to novate/assign the lease.
-Note also that any change in ownership particulars previously notified to the CAACI for Cayman Islands-registered aircraft should be notified to the CAACI within 28 days of any such change (see also 1.2.1 Transferring Title and 2.7.4 Filing/Registration of Lease Assignments/Novations).
+It is assumed that, if legal title to the aircraft were to remain with the same entity, there would be no intention to novate/assign the lease even if the beneficial ownership of the aircraft were transferred to another party.
+It should be noted, however, that any change in ownership particulars previously notified to the CAACI for Cayman Islands-registered aircraft should be notified to the CAACI within 28 days of any such change (see also 1.2.1 Transferring Title and 2.7.4 Filing/Registration of Lease Assignments/Novations).

 These registered interests include, without limitation, those of: